LoyolaChicagoBooks/scala-tdd/source/fundamentals.rst

 Testing Fundamentals
 =========================

 This chapter is focused on the essentials of testing.
-Because we know that most readers are likely to come to Scala from a Java (or similar) environment based on JUnit, which is one of the one of the *xUnit* variants See <http://en.wikipedia.org/wiki/XUnit>, we will begin this discussion with an example of how to use JUnit within Scala, since Java can be used and mixed into Scala programs.
-We'll then take a look at a couple of introductory (and integrated) Scala examples and how to write them using JUnit and ScalaTest.
+Because we know that most readers are likely to come to Scala from a Java (or similar) environment based on JUnit, which is one of the one of the xUnit variants. we will begin this discussion with an example of how to use JUnit within Scala, since Java can be used and mixed into Scala programs.
+We’ll then take a look at a couple of introductory (and integrated) Scala examples and how to write them using JUnit and ScalaTest.

 Dependencies
 ----------------------